 If after reviewing the information below you have questions about admission requirements, please contact the College of Business Graduate Programs office at (252) 328-6970 (toll free at 866-592-0835) or email email@example.com

 Master of Business Administration (MBA) & Master of Science in Sustainable Tourism (MS-ST)

 Applicants who have a cumulative GPA of at least 2.7 and a GMAT score of 500 or more qualify for admission.

 Applicants whose cumulative GPA is less than 2.7 and/or score less than 500 on the GMAT will be considered for conditional admission based on the following formula: (200 x GPA) + GMAT ≥ 950.
 The minimum GMAT score that will be considered is 450.

 Applicants may submit a GRE score in-lieu of a GMAT score.
 Only GRE scores from the Revised GRE Exam (August 2011 or newer) will be accepted.
 To accommodate the admissions formula, GRE scores will be converted to GMAT scores using ETS's GRE Comparison Tool for Business Schools.
 This comparison tool provides a Predicted GMAT Total Score and a Predicted Score Range.
-For a given GRE score, the lowest GMAT score in the Predicted Score Range will be used to determine a student's eligibility for admission.
-The minimum GRE score that will be considered is 311.
+For a given GRE score, the Predicted GMAT Total Score will be used to determine a student's eligibility for admission.

 Master of Science in Accounting (MSA)